 And then the hair makeover process begins… the whole process took me around 3 hours.

 The picture below was my past hair condition, badly washed out hair color and pretty dry hair texture, isn’t it?

 Here my highlighted part was done touching up and wrapped up with foil.
 I was surprised to see my stylist’s effort on that, he parted every single hair that he could literally count my hair.
 I was sure by then I’m going to have a nicely distributed highlight.

 And then the base color was applied and wrapped up with foils and plastic.
 I was asked to sit like this for 20minute!
 Waiting for 20 minutes doing nothing is kinda boring but then I got chance to check on Instagram… ha ha ha

 My husband’s comment after seeing my new hair color, “Just the way I imagined it, you look perfect’.
-Well well, couldn’t be happier with such compliment from husband, moreover all my friends liked the outcome as well.
-A big thanks to Keith for such beautiful work.
+Well well, couldn’t be happier with such compliment from husband, moreover, all my friends liked the outcome as well.
+Big thanks to Keith for such beautiful work.